 How to find a good daycare?
 A very important topic is what to look for in a daycare for infants and toddlers.
 There are some great tips for finding a good daycare, helping you plan your daycare evaluation.

 So you may be wondering how to find in home child care if that is the path you pick to research.
 Consider what to look for in a home daycare if you go that route.
-At-home daycares are typically smaller and have fewer kids, can be more convenient for your location.
+At-home daycares are typically smaller and have fewer kids, which can be more convenient for your location.

 What your child needs for Preschool